lethabomathabatha/dynamic-web-apps/LETMAT077_FTO2301_GroupB_LethaboMathabatha_DWA05/README.md

-### The 'Throwing Errors' is to achieve all 6 of the user stories below by working through the HTML and JavaScript code:
+### The 'Throwing Errors' challenge is to achieve all 6 of the user stories below by working through the JavaScript code:

 ### Resolved Stories
 **Scenario: Starting program state**